 Surprising fact: scorpions can sneak into almost any opening the size of a credit card.
 No wonder they’re so good at finding ways into our homes!
 Locating and sealing potential entry points is crucial if you’re ready to stop seeing scorpions inside.

 Start by doing a slow and thorough check both inside and outside for possible entryways like cracks, crevices, holes, etc. Look closely at windows, doorways, baseboards, fixtures, outlets, foundations, basements, and attics.
-You might want to consider installing seals at the bottom of doors and garages, too.
-It might sound tedious, but if you’re struggling with scorpions, it could mean the difference between a scorpion-free home and enduring an extremely painful sting or the loss of your pet.
+You might want to consider installing seals at the bottom of doors and garages.
+It might sound tedious, but if you’re struggling with scorpions, it could mean the difference between a scorpion-free home and enduring an extremely painful sting or a long summer filled with scorpion roommates.

 If—or more likely when—you find any such openings, promptly seal them with caulk or another appropriate sealant.

 Unfortunately, if you’ve seen a scorpion inside or outside your home, chances are there are dozens more hidden throughout your property.

 TREAT YOUR LAWN